vexxhost/staffeln/README.md

 Openstack API access policies are customized to make only the retention service be able to delete the backups and users not.

-### Scheduling

-Backup and retention processes are scheduled by Crontab.
-It will be completing this in batches.
-It can be scheduled at a specific time and also every specified period.

 ### Scaling

 Cinder backup service is running on the dedicated backup host and it can be scaled across multiple